davissp14/messenger_app/README.md

 # Messenger App

-First Elixir app!
-Decided to create a chat app with an experimental snapchat feature that allows you to send messages, images, etc. "off the record".
-It's never persisted and only lives in the browser for a short period of time.
+Wanted to play with Elixir, so I decided to create a chat app with an experimental snapchat like feature that allows you to send messages, images, etc. "off the record".

 Example App: https://messengerr.herokuapp.com